lmmx/waterdown/README.md

 ## Project goals

-- Use numpy to detect and reproduce the original watermark (produce output from which to load for future use)
+- [ ] Use numpy to detect and reproduce the original watermark (produce output from which to load for future use)
-- Inpaint/offset the watermark region so as to unmark the image
+- [ ] Inpaint/offset the watermark region so as to unmark the image

-## Potential stretch goals
+- [x] Calculate the alpha opacity of the watermark

-- Calculate the alpha opacity of the watermark
+  - 24/255, or around 9.4%
-- Apply to a gif (of a different size to the still images)
+- [ ] Apply to a gif (of a different size to the still images)

 ## Example usage (interactive)